TheAlexDev23/japm-official-packages/docs/CREATING.md

 `<the repo url>/packages/<package_name>/package.json`.
 If this format is not followed the package would be considered corrupted or not found.
 And would not be installed by the package manager.

+To submit a new package make a pull request and wait for approval.

 ## Format of the json file is the following:

 ```